htcondor/htcondor/docs/misc-concepts/computing-on-demand.rst

 In some cases, a user will want to delegate a copy of their user credentials (in the form of an x509 proxy) to the machine where one of their COD jobs will run.
-For example, sites wishing to spawn the *condor_starter* using glexec will need a copy of this credential before the claim can be activated.
 Therefore, beginning with HTCondor version 6.9.2, COD users have access to a the command delegate_proxy.
 If users do not specifically require this proxy delegation, this command should not be used and the rest of this section can be skipped.